-Although most of us gripe about service headaches to family, friends, and coworkers, we seldom—studies show it’s as few as one out of four—complain to the company that dropped the ball.
+Although most of us gripe about service headaches to family, friends, and co-workers, we seldom—studies show it’s as few as one out of four—complain to the company that dropped the ball.
 And many consumers who do complain to businesses do so ineffectively.

 A lot of consumers remain silent because it seems like too much trouble to complain or they want to avoid a confrontation.
-Others don’t complain because they think it won’t help—the warranty expired a week ago so the store won’t do anything.
+Others don’t complain because they think it won’t help—the warranty expired a week ago, so the store won’t do anything.
 But, in our experience, telling a company—especially a reputable company—that things didn’t go well usually produces good results.
-The trick is to complain competently, and to diligently follow up.
+The trick is to complain effectively, and to diligently follow up.

 In your complaint, state the facts as you view them, why you feel entitled to relief, and how the company can make amends.
 Make your request reasonable.
 For example, don’t ask for a full refund on a home improvement project if four out of five tasks were performed correctly.

-Still no favorable resolution?
-Fortunately, there are third-party programs that can help.
+If the company won’t do the right thing, there are third-party programs that can help.

 If you paid using a credit card, the federal Fair Credit Billing Act and the policies of credit card issuers provide enormous leverage by allowing you to withhold payment for goods and services you believe are defective or not delivered as promised.
 After you’ve tried unsuccessfully to resolve the matter with the service provider, contact your credit card bank to dispute the charge (you usually can do this even if you’ve already paid the bill).
 Once you’ve requested this “chargeback,” your credit card bank will place a hold on the disputed charge and investigate.
 The service provider can protest the chargeback, but sellers rarely successfully reverse chargebacks if the customer has returned (or tried to return) the goods or can document the service defect.

 Another option is to file a complaint with a government consumer agency.
 Your most broad-reaching resource is the California Department of Consumer Affairs (DCA) (800-952-5210), which has legal authority over many types of businesses.
 You can complain to the DCA even if you’re not sure it has jurisdiction over your complaint: It will refer matters it can’t handle to the Attorney General’s office, another state agency, or a federal agency.
 The matter might be resolved via phone or email, but the DCA may also perform inspections, gather evidence from third parties, do legal or technical research, or mediate the dispute.
-The DCA staff might do more than resolve your complaint; they might get the merchant to agree to change business practices and/or provide relief to additional aggrieved consumers, or they might force the business to pay penalties.
+The DCA staff might do more than resolve your complaint; they might get the merchant to agree to change business practices and/or provide relief to additional aggrieved consumers; or they might force the business to pay penalties.